top of page

 Early orthodontic/interceptive treatment

 For children Early orthodontic treatment, also known as interceptive orthodontics, focuses on addressing hereditary, dental and skeletal issues in children before they become more complex and difficult to treat.
+Today, parents have many options to treat their children's orthodontic problems early, avoiding the need for more extensive treatment in the future.

 The goal of early treatment is to create more space for the proper eruption of the remaining permanent teeth, improve growth of the jaw bones, correct bad habits (such thumb sucking, tongue thrust) and correct bite issues such as overbites, underbites and crossbite, minimizing the risk of jaw pain, headaches and difficulty chewing and reducing the likelihood of future extractions or surgery.